 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

-Of all the gear needed for a family camping trip, the tent is the biggest and perhaps most complicated purchase.
+The tent is the biggest and perhaps most complicated purchase of all the gear needed for a family camping trip.
 Tents come in a wide range of sizes, shapes, colors, materials, and more features than you can begin to imagine.
 So how to choose a tent for your next camping trip?
 Our tent buying guide breaks it down into 3 simple steps to quickly get you out on your next camping adventure.

 How to Choose a Tent in 3 Simple Steps